-This document constitutes the Interim Report that will be discussed with City Council on July 29.
-The report begins with an overview of the various economic development services, and the agencies involved, in Nanaimo today.
+This document constitutes the Final Report that will be presented to City Council at the end of August.
+Similar to the earlier Interim Report, the Final Report begins with an overview of the various economic development services, and the agencies involved, in Nanaimo today.
 The City's own economic development function is included in this overview.
 The report then identifies a set of economic development services in which the City may wish to consider playing a role.
-This suggested scope of services emerged from the various interviews and group discussion with community leaders.
+This suggested scope of services emerged from the various interviews and group discussion with community leaders, and was reviewed with Council in July, 2019.
 Alternative service models through which an enhanced City function could be delivered are outlined and assessed.
+Recommendations on a preferred scope of services and service delivery model are presented for Council's consideration.